FTChinese/NEXT/README.md

 ## Mission-critical pages
 The home page, story page and channel page contributes more than 90% of the site traffic.
 These pages will be developed from scratch and their performance will be evaluated every week by the following list.
 The code should be reviewed at least every month.

-Here's the check list for mission-critical page performance:
+### Performance check list

 1. Get 100 points in Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
 2. Core experience, as defined in [General Best Practice](http://origami.ft.com/docs/developer-guide/general-best-practices/) is available in the first request, without any external CSS and JS.
-3. First response is smaller than 14k (after GZIP?).
+3. First response is smaller than 14k after GZIP.
 4. Use serviceworker correctly to cache assets and save time.
 5. Don't load custom Chinese web font for web page.
 6. Ad codes don't block critical content.